avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 Initialize particles
 ~~~~~~~~~~~~~~~~~~~~~
-Particles are initialize according to the release raster extracted from the release shape file
+Particles are initialized according to the release raster extracted from the release shape file
 and the mass per particle determination method (``massPerParticleDeterminationMethod``) specified in the configuration.
 The mass per particle determination method can be chosen between:

   - MPPDIR= mass per particle direct.
 The ``massPerPart`` value is taken from the configration

   - MPPDH= mass per particles through release thickness.
 The ``massPerPart`` value is computed
-    using the release thickness per particle ``deltaTh`` value given in the configration, the area of
+    using the release thickness per particle ``deltaTh`` value given in the configuration and the area of
     the release mesh cell: :math:`massPerPart = \rho cellArea deltaTh`.

 The number of particles placed in each release cell is computed according to the ``massPerPart``